 When he yelled “Do you want to die, motherfucker?!?”
 I felt a rush of arrogance like I did when I was teenager and somebody tough-talked me.

 I thought through some scenarios pretty quickly.
 If I were to be aggressive toward him I might get shot.
-Even if I didn’t die, or suffer a debilitating injury, I figured that getting shot would hurt like a bitch.
+Even if I didn’t suffer a mortal injury, I figured that getting shot would hurt like a bitch.

-I didn’t want have a hurts-like-a-bitch wound in the middle of a cold, dark alley.
+I didn’t want to have a hurts-like-a-bitch wound in the middle of a cold, dark alley.

-In retrospect, I’m somewhat surprised that I had the presence of mind to take steps to reduce my chances of suffering a mortal wound.
+In retrospect, I’m somewhat surprised that I had the presence of mind to take steps to reduce my chances of suffering a critical, or even a hurts-like-a-bitch wound.

 A sense of purpose is a powerful motivator.